zhukovmisha/myproject2_deploy_a_change/README.md

 # Deploying a change to wordpress
 Now that we have a web server it is time to deploy something to it.
-One of the common deployments to wp is theme developing.
+One of the common deployments to wp is theme development.
 ## Jenkins setup
 I assume you have CentOS 8.2